Hexworks/hexworks-site/_tutorials/2019-03-14-how-to-make-a-roguelike-entity-interactions.md

 ## Conclusion

-In this article we've learned how entities can interact with each other so now there is nothing stopping us from adding new ways for changing our world which enriches the player experience.
-We've also learned how everything can be an `Entity` and why this is very useful.
+In this article we've learned how entities can interact with each other so now there is nothing stopping us from adding new ways for changing our world that enriches the player experience.
+We've also learned how everything can be an entity and why this is very useful.

-In the next article we'll add a new kind of `Entity`: **monsters**!
+In the next article we'll add a new kind of entity: **monsters**!

 Until then go forth and *kode on*!